Area(s) of Expertise

 We study cotton fiber, the world’s most important natural textile fiber, to understand the controls of cellular morphogenesis and fiber quality.
 Each cotton fiber is a single seed epidermal cell that becomes about three centimeters long and thickens by depositing nearly 100% cellulose into its secondary cell wall.
 We are particularly interested in the cellular, molecular, and biochemical processes that allow high quality fiber to form in the less commonly grown Gossypium barbadense (Pima cotton).
 Our goal is transfer high quality fiber to the higher yielding G. hirsutum cotton.
 Our cotton fiber research is funded by Cotton Incorporated (Cary, NC).

 - Cellulose synthase "class specific regions' are intrinsically disordered and functionally undifferentiated, Journal of Integrative Plant Biology (2018)

-- Two types of cellulose synthesis complex knit the plant cell wall together, Proceedings of the National Academy of Sciences of the United States of America (2018)
+- Two types of cellulose synthesis complex knit the plant cell wall together, Proceedings of the National Academy of Sciences (2018)